eGovStack/core-services/email-notification/README.md

 ### Kafka Consumers

-- egov.core.notification.email : egov-notification-mail listens to this topic to listen for the updates on emails and then to send notifications to user.
+- egov.core.notification.email : email-notification listens to this topic to listen for the updates on emails and then to send notifications to user.

 ### Kafka Producers